greatexpectationslabs/ge_releaser/README.md

   - Send the reviewed message to the community Slack channel `#announcements`.
   - Request emoji signal boosting from the team in private Slack channel `#topic-great_expectations`.

+##### Formatting the Community Announcement Changelog
+Entries in the changelog should appear as:

+>[FEATURE] Enable customization of candidate Regular Expression patterns when running OnboardingDataAssistant ([#7104](https://github.com/great-expectations/great_expectations/pull/7104))

+Specifically:
+- Capitalize the first letter of the subject after the [TAG]
+- Do not use punctuation as the first character of the subject after the [TAG]
+- Make clear call-outs for adding expectations by including the name of the expectation (ex: expect_values_are_prime_numbers)
+- PRs should be written in the present tense
+- The PR numbers should appear in parenthesis and be linked to the PR
+- Contributors are credited with (thanks @username)

 ### Manual Process

 #### tag: